 With a large sample of more basal tyrannosaurids available, the Tyrannosaurus studies can do what Scannella et al. could not, quantitatively compare the variation in earlier species to the TT-zone taxa that exposes the very unusual variability of the last Tyrannosaurus during the last few hundred thousand years of the Cretaceous.

 That in Paul et al. and Scannella et al. the basal TT-zone taxon retains ancestral features from recent earlier clade members, and then evolves new, derived anatomies, is powerful evidence for classic Darwinian speciation—involving three species according the data on hand in both analyses.
 The early outlier observed in Tyrannosaurus, a sole specimen lacking the two incisiform teeth widely present in earlier tyrannosaurids and T. imperator in favor of the only one common to upper TT-zone Tyrannosaurus, is not serious evidence against intragenus speciation because it is paralleled in Triceratops species evolution in its wide variation in the angle measurement of the upper posterior medial border of the premaxilla in the basal early T. horridus.
-Interestingly the two genera then evolve in opposite manners—in Triceratops variability declines progressing towards the end of the Mesozoic, in Tyrannosaurus is rises dramatically.
+Interestingly the two genera then evolve in opposite manners—in Triceratops variability declines progressing towards the end of the Mesozoic, in Tyrannosaurus it rises dramatically.
 In the herbivore, the mode of speciation appears to have been anagenetic with only one species extant at a given time—although the possibility of more than one contemporary intragenus species cannot be ruled out in the low and middle TT-zone.
 In its hunter the situation looks more complicated, with the anagenetic versus cladogenetic evolution of two contemporary species from one earlier taxon being less clear in its pathways.